Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Anonymity
-Anonymous functions that is defined that is not bound to a identifier.
-So it only uses the `function` keyword and parenthesis <kbd>()</kbd> characters.
-They're pretty often used in arguements being passed to functions like the `table.sort()` function or being used for closures in some cases.
+Anonymous functions that are defined are not bound to an identifier.
+So it only uses the `function` keyword and calling operation <kbd>()</kbd> characters.
+They're pretty often used in arguments being passed to functions like the `table.sort()` function or being used for closures in some cases.

-This is can only be called once or more, if the anonymous function is declared inside a variable.
-The use case of anonymous functions is that it could reduce the Lua file size.
-But the downside is that their not hoisted like regular functions.
+This can only be called once or more if the anonymous function is declared inside a variable.
+The use case of anonymous functions is that they could reduce the Lua file size.
+But the downside is that they are not hosted like regular functions.

 Example:
 ```lua